 Starts September each year

-Module 1: Research Skills (online delivery plus 2 day contact class).
+Module 1: Research Skills (online delivery plus 3 contact classes).
 30 credits

 Module 2: Research project and dissertation.
 60 credits

 * The Beginner Pathway with Provided Patients is only available to UK dentists.
 International dentists must be on the Experienced Practitioner Pathway